MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

 As you would expect in a platform for developing cutting edge AI solutions, Microsoft Foundry provides AI-based assistance.

-1. In the toolbar, use the AI chat icon to open the **Ask AI** pane.
+1. In the toolbar, use the Agent Helper chat icon to open the **Ask AI** pane.

     ![Screenshot of Ask AI pane in the Foundry portal.](./media/0-ask-ai.png)